mmeis/Education/pro_point_ideas.md

 ### Other (0 - *)
 1. Apply for a scholarship.
 2. Become a Tutor in your program
-     a.
-Daily Double: Counts for 2 assignments
+     1. Daily Double: Counts for 2 assignments
 3. Community service or volunteer involvement – suggest an opportunity to your instructor.
 4. Employment - Maintain a job outside of class for the semester
 5. TrustedSec Resources
-     a.
-Complete a training, webinar, get an internship, play with an open source tool, or use another resource from TrustedSec: https://www.trustedsec.com/wp-content/uploads/2022/03/Student-Career-Resources.pdf
+     1. Complete a training, webinar, get an internship, play with an open source tool, or use another resource from TrustedSec: https://www.trustedsec.com/wp-content/uploads/2022/03/Student-Career-Resources.pdf
 6. Build something cool and optionally present on it
-     a.
-Home security lab
+     1. Home security lab
-     b.
-Gaming PC
+     1. Gaming PC
-     c.
-Router from scratch
+     1. Router from scratch
-     d.
-Pown-a-gachi
+     1. Pown-a-gachi
-     e.
-Raspberry Pi or Arduino board project
+     1. Raspberry Pi or Arduino board project
-     f.
-Arcade cabinet
+     1. Arcade cabinet
 7. Suggest your own project or idea for Pro Points.
 Suggest the idea before you complete it to ensure it will be approved for credit